 1. Rate-And-Term Refinance

 A rate-and-term refinance means you are looking for a better mortgage than you were able to get the first time around.
-This traditional form of refinancing is perfect for those who want to lower their monthly payments, get rid of MIPs on their FHA loan, extend or shorten the length of their loan term, or refinance their adjustable rate mortgage, or ARM, with a 15- or 30-year fixed-rate mortgage to lock in at today’s historic low interest rates.
+This traditional form of refinancing is perfect for those who want to lower their monthly payments, get rid of mortgage insurance premiums on their Federal Housing Administration (FHA) loan, adjust the length of their loan term or refinance their adjustable rate mortgage (ARM) with a 15- or 30-year fixed-rate mortgage.

 Maybe your credit score is much higher now than it was when you first applied, or your income has risen and you want to pay off your mortgage more aggressively.
 Or maybe you’ve paid down some debt and have a much lower debt-to-income, or DTI, ratio.
 It’s quite possible that you’ll lock down a substantially lower rate if your credit score has moved up a bracket or two since the last time you applied.